chavla2890/LMS/README.md

 ## Project Structure

-- `Library.java`: The main class containing the library management system's functionality.
+- `Library.java`: The class containing the library management system's functionality.
 - `Book.java`: The class representing a book with attributes like ISBN, title, author, and publication year.
 - `LibraryTest.java`: Contains JUnit tests for verifying the functionality of the library management system.
-- `Main.java`: The File is use to run this project
+- `Main.java`: The main file is use to run this project

 ## Getting Started